Gut Oggau wines from Burgenland in Austria

 Gut Oggau wines - the family hierarchy explained

 The eldest vineyards adopts the grandparent’s faces, Mechtild and Bertholdi, which represent the depth and finesse of the plots.
 Whilst in comparison the “children” Theodora, Winifred & Atanasius showcase their youth through energy and upfront boldness.
 The parents, Timotheus, Josephine, Joschuari and Emmeram are made from grapes in vineyards allowing more sun-exposure allowing for more ripeness to be tasted, which present a more in-control and powerful personality to them, like parents often have.
-These wonderful labels have become truly iconic in the natural wine world, which are drawn by creative artist Jung Von Matt.
+These wonderful labels have become truly iconic in the natural wine world.
 The back labels explain the imagined personalities of each wine and their character.

 From their entry-level 1litre Maskerade wines (from new plots that have not found their own full personality yet, so characters wear an eyemask on the label) to their higher end bottles, each member of the ‘family’ are worth you getting to know and it’s instantly clear why Gut Oggau are such a popular producer in the natural wine scene.